 This is new, unique, and thorough research, which will challenge your audience.
 I can promise that they will leave the session challenged to change the way they have thought about the American economy and their role in it.
 This is a presentation they will continue talking about.
-The first book outlining the story will be widely distributed in late 2018.
-Your audience will appreciate that you provided them with an early view of this compelling new direction in our understanding of the financial crisis.

 In short, we did not have too much money or too much credit.
 We didn't even have too many homes.
 In fact, our problem for at least the last 20 years has been that we don't have enough homes, and it is a shortage of homes that has put continual upward pressure on housing costs.